Heikegani

-Heikegani (平家蟹, ヘイケガニ) is a species of crab native to Japan, with a shell that bears a pattern resembling a human face (a case of pareidolia) which is interpreted to be the face of an angry samurai hence the nickname samurai crab.
+Heikegani (平家蟹, ヘイケガニ) is a species of crab native to Japan, with a shell that bears a pattern resembling a human face – an example of the phenomenon of pareidolia – which is interpreted to be the face of an angry samurai, hence the nickname samurai crab.
 The crabs are named after the once powerful Taira clan which dominated medieval Japan, commonly known as the Heike.
 It is believed that these crabs are reincarnations of the Heike warriors defeated at the naval Battle of Dan-no-ura as told in The Tale of the Heike.
 While the crabs are edible, they are not eaten by most Japanese.

 Origin of the carapace pattern

 Heikegani were used by Carl Sagan in his popular science television series Cosmos: A Personal Voyage as an example of unintentional artificial selection, an interpretation originally published by Julian Huxley in 1952.
 According to this hypothesis, the crabs with shells resembling samurai were thrown back to the sea by fishermen out of respect for the Heike warriors, while those not resembling samurai were eaten, giving the former a greater chance of reproducing.
 Therefore, the more closely the crabs resembled a samurai face, the more likely they would be spared and thrown back.

 This idea has met with some skepticism.
-Joel Martin for instance notes that humans do not eat Heikegani, and as such there is no artificial pressure favoring face-like shell patterns, contrary to Sagan's implication.
+Joel Martin, for instance, notes that humans do not eat Heikegani, and as such there is no artificial pressure favoring face-like shell patterns, contrary to Sagan's implication.
 The pattern of ridges on the carapace serves a very functional purpose as sites of muscle attachment.
 Similar patterns are found on the carapaces of other species and genera throughout the world, including numerous fossil taxa.